Week 4

 to:

-- Describe the different disciples
+- Describe the different disciplines of civil engineering

 - Find the class website (www.ce.memphis.edu/1101)